bwakedavis/bwakedavis.github.io/content/blog/ethereum/index.markdown

 ---
-title: Understand Ethereum and it's Wide Ecosystem
+title: understand ethereum and it's wide ecosystem
 date: "2020-05-02T22:12:03.284Z"
 description: "Ethereum is the second most popular blockchain after the one that runs on Bitcoin.
 It's value token is called Ether"
 ---